 “A dancemaker who does not shy away from much” (DIY Dancer)

 Described as having "a brilliant mind...people want to see more" (The Dance Enthusiast), Bryn Cohn is an award-winning dancemaker, educator, movement consultant and published scholar.
 She has choreographed five evening-length works and twenty repertory works on BC + A since its inception as well as commercial engagements.
-She was nominated for a Princess Grace Award as the winner of REGALIA, a choreographic competition on Repertory Dance Theatre for whom she will make a new work this spring.
-Cohn was selected by Robert Battle as a fellow to participate in the New Directions Choreography Lab at Alvin Ailey American Dance Theater, generously supported by the Ford Foundation.
+She was nominated for a Princess Grace Fellowship as the winner of REGALIA, a choreographic competition on Repertory Dance Theatre who commissioned her to make a new piece.
+Cohn was selected by Robert Battle to participate in the New Directions Choreography Lab at Alvin Ailey American Dance Theater, generously supported by the Ford Foundation.
 Her paper "Virtuosity in Dance: A Vehicle or Hindrance To Recognizing Humanness" has been published in The Dancer Citizen.

 Top photo by Jaqlin Medlock + left photo by Rafael Hernandez | Right photo by Karen Pomarico